cedadev/CFAPyX/docs/source/index.rst

 Acknowledgements
 ================
-CFAPyX is being developed as part of a joint project between the Centre for Environmental Data Analysis (CEDA) and the NCAS Computational Modelling Services team (NCAS-CMS)
+cfapyx is being developed as part of a joint project between the Centre for Environmental Data Analysis (CEDA) and the NCAS Computational Modelling Services team (NCAS-CMS)

 .. image:: _images/ceda.png
    :width: 300